WHO / Mikhail Grigorev

 These challenges can be faced head on by harnessing digital technology and innovation, propelling health systems to a new level of efficiency.

-The development of EPW2 is also informed by the vision and priorities set out by the Regional Director.
-In this regard, WHO/Europe has launched a special initiative to address violence against women and girls, and is committed to elevating the role of primary health care to ensure that health care is accessible to all and provided in the community.
+The development of EPW2 was also informed by priorities set out by the Regional Director.
+In this regard, WHO/Europe launched a special initiative to address violence against women and girls, and has committed to elevate the role of primary health care to ensure that health care is accessible to all and provided in the community.

 A collaborative process